rahulbakkatatla/SmartOperationsManager/README.md

 SmartOps became my mini playground to experiment with Java OOP, abstraction, and task management—all in a way that feels like real-world software.

-##🧩 What SmartOps Does
+🧩 What Does SmartOps Do?

 SmartOps is a task runner framework in Java.
 You can:

-Create different tasks (emails, payments, reports).
+Create different tasks (EmailTask, PaymentTask, ReportTask).

 Define dependencies between tasks (e.g., generate a report only if payment succeeds).